 Who are some famous people that have autism?
 Individuals who have publicly shared an autism diagnosis include Anthony Hopkins, Temple Grandin, Greta Thunberg, Dan Aykroyd, Daryl Hannah, Sia, and Elon Musk.

 Can historical figures be diagnosed with autism?
-No. While some historical figures are discussed due to traits that resemble autistic characteristics, autism cannot be diagnosed retroactively.
+No. While some historical figures appear in discussions due to traits that resemble autistic characteristics, clinicians cannot diagnose autism retroactively.

 Why is it important to talk about famous autistic people?
 Visibility helps reduce stigma, increase understanding, and show that autism exists across all areas of life.

 Does autism cause creativity or success?
-Autism does not cause success, but autistic traits can interact with environments, interests, and support systems in ways that shape outcomes.
+Autism does not cause success.
+However, autistic traits can interact with environments, interests, and support systems in ways that shape outcomes.

 Autism Assessments at Haven Health & Wellness

-Haven Health & Wellness provides affirming autism assessments for teens and adults using evidence-based, neurodiversity-affirming practices.
-Assessments are designed to support understanding—not to pathologize differences—and prioritize clarity, respect, and informed decision-making.
+Haven Health & Wellness provides affirming autism assessments for teens and adults.
+We use evidence-based, neurodiversity-affirming practices that support understanding rather than pathologizing differences.

 Haven Health & Wellness serves Washington State and Oregon, including Portland, Vancouver, Camas, Ridgefield, Felida, Hockinson, Lake Oswego, West Linn, Sherwood, Happy Valley, Irvington, Alameda, Sabin, and surrounding areas.